 The replacement cost for the loader is estimated to total $106,000.

 A forklift is a powered industrial truck used to lift and transport materials.
 The forklift has become an indispensable piece of equipment in warehousing operations.

 The replacement cost for the forklift is estimated to total $83,774.

 Bobcat Loaders are relatively compact and versatile pieces of machinery, used to scoop soil, rubble and other materials.
 When a loader’s bucket contains material, it can be lifted and deposited into a truck or moved to another location.
 This piece of equipment is used on heavily infested shorelines to remove excessive amounts of nuisance vegetation.

 Estimated replacement cost of the Bobcat loader and trailer: $70,500

 Gator Utility Vehicle

 The John Deere Gator is a small all-terrain utility vehicle with a box bed, similar to a pickup truck.
-The CLA uses this machine on a weekly basic with its shoreline crews to pick up and haul away vegetation piled by area residents.
+The CLA uses this machine with its shoreline crews to pick up and haul away vegetation piled by area residents.